 Grab a soil labeled as a well-draining soil for houseplants.
-Then throw in a few extra handfuls of peat moss or coco coir to help encourage moisture retention and aeration.
+Then throw in a few extra handfuls of coco coir to help encourage moisture retention and aeration.
 A handful of perlite can help as well but isn’t entirely necessary—the well-draining soil will have some.

 This year I’ve also started mixing in a handful or two of organic earthworm castings (worm poop) to add nutrients to soil.
 I don’t really fertilize my plants, instead relying on the fertilizer that comes already in fresh potting soil and the nutrients from the yummy worm poop.

 With a well-draining soil, you ensure that when you water your Alocasia regal shield, the water passes freely down through the soil.
 It reaches the roots, which suck up everything they want.
 Then the excess drains out the drainage holes.
 Hooray!